Mimikkk/package-nimir-path/readme.md

 Full thanks to [gmarkov](https://github.com/g-makarov) and his [dot-path-value](https://github.com/g-makarov/dot-path-value).

-This is a library allowing for performant extraction and setting of nested elements via a typesafe dot-path.
+This library allows for performant extraction and setting of nested elements via a typesafe dot-path.

 ## Install